What Causes Dry Eye?

 Reduced blinking when using digital devices

-People tend to blink 66% less when staring at a digital device, and whatever blinking is done is only partial — which isn't as effective at keeping the eyes moist.
+People tend to blink up to 66% less often when staring at a digital device.
+The blinks that are performed during computer work are only partial — which aren’t as effective at keeping the eyes moist.
 Making a conscious effort to blink more often can prevent dryness and irritation.

 People who wear traditional contact lenses often complain of dry eye symptoms.
-These symptoms can be exacerbated by improper contact lens hygiene or by over-wearing the contacts .
-Those with an underlying dry eye condition should consider specialized contact lenses.
+These symptoms can be exacerbated by improper contact lens hygiene or wearing the contacts too many hours at a time.
+For those with an underlying dry eye condition, specialized contact lenses may be required.

 Eye infections, such as viral or bacterial conjunctivitis (or pink eye), can cause significant irritation, similar to that of dry eye syndrome.
 The symptoms will usually clear up once the infection has been treated.